willroberts/godot-tutorial-trpg/README.md

 This demo implements a 2D grid which can contain units.
 Units may be selected, which will show their allowed movement range with a flood fill algorithm.
-Clicking on a tile will generate the shortest path using the AStar algorithm, then render an arrow showing the path.
+Clicking on a tile will generate the shortest path using the A* algorithm, then render an arrow showing the path.
 Clicking again will move the unit.

 ## Licenses